chaitjo/personalized-dialog/supervised-embedding/README.md

 # Description

-Implementation of Supervised Embedding model from [[Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683)].
+Implementation of Supervised Embedding model from [Learning End-to-End Goal-Oriented Dialog](https://arxiv.org/abs/1605.07683).
 Tested on the [bAbl](https://research.facebook.com/research/babi/) dataset and our modified dataset.
 Built on top of [this](https://github.com/sld/supervised-embedding-model) code.

 ### Usage